WDZQ: History

 WDZQ began streaming its broadcasts over the internet via its website www.95q.com in February 2008.

 The station was awarded Medium Market Station of the Year by the Illinois Broadcasters Association in 2015 and 2016.

-On February 1, 2024, Neuhoff Media sold radio stations in Danville and Decatur IL to Champaign Multimedia Group for $2 million and has since closed in May 2024.
+On February 1, 2024, Neuhoff Media sold its radio stations in Danville and Decatur to Champaign Multimedia Group for $2 million; the sale closed in May 2024.